HarishShivakumar/E_Library_Management/README.md

   <h3 align="center"><b>E-Online Library Management System</b></h3>

-E-OLM, a web app made in Django, is an E-library management system created as an at ease management of operations of small scaled libraries.
+E-Library Management, a web app made in Django, is an E-library management system created as an at ease management of operations of small scaled libraries.

 # Problem Statement